withastro/astro/.changeset/happy-donuts-taste.md

 'astro': minor
 ---

-New command `astro rage`, useful to share debugging information about your current environment
+Adds a new command `astro info`, useful for sharing debugging information about your current environment when you need help!

 ```shell
 astro rage